kaizoku-oh/zephyr-app-workspace/README.md

 - [ ] Add a script to download and setup the project (intellisense, structure, venv...)

 - [ ] Automate updating the README.md Build footprint table automatically by running a post build

+- [ ] Add stm32f4_disco LEDs and button to repl file

 - [x] Add asserts on arguments for all user class methods